5 ways to book a holiday online safely

 5. Be careful how you pay

 When making your booking, don’t pay by bank transfer, cash or cheque.
 If this is the only payment option, we strongly advise you don’t make the booking.
-If booking accommodation, pay by credit or debit card, or via the holiday rental booking site.
-Before you do this however, check the renter protection policy the company has to see how your money is protected – will you be reimbursed in the case of fraud?
+If booking accommodation, pay by credit or debit card, or via the holiday rental booking site, as this way your payment will be protected by your card provider.

 When you are making a payment online, the same advice applies whether you are booking a holiday villa or buying your weekly shopping; look for a small padlock sign next to the web address, which shows traffic to and from the website is encrypted; only that website can read any payment details or passwords you enter there.